-Join Bill Shander for an in-depth discussion in this video Introducing motion, part of Data Visualization Fundamentals.
+Join Bill Shander for an in-depth discussion in this video Introducing motion, part of Learning Data Visualization.

 So in this video we're going to talk about movement.
 This, isn't necessarily better than this, but sometimes movement is a good thing.
 So let's say you're taking this guy for a walk in the woods, and along comes this guy, then in this case of course movement might be a very good idea.
 But we're talking about data visualization.
 Static infographics can be really compelling, and interesting, and informative, there's no doubt about it.
 But sometimes animation can really bring data to life.
 So, whether you're talking about a video, or an interactive experience.